Skip to main content

 EscInterrupt the agent while it is running

-Esc+EscRewind to the previous turn when idle
+Esc, then EscRewind to the previous turn when idle

-Ctrl+D+DExit when idle with empty input
+Ctrl+D, then Ctrl+DExit when idle with an empty input field

 Ctrl+GToggle tool grouping in the conversation